-This article aims to raise the importance of teaching children to pray from childhood as well as the benefits of praying regularly together within a family unit.
+This article aims to raise the importance of teaching children to pray from childhood and the benefits of praying regularly together within a family unit.

 The Importance of Teaching Children to Pray

-- Bedtime prayers can help children to offset the negative emotions and feelings experienced through the day.
+- Bedtime prayers can help children to offset the negative emotions and feelings experienced throughout the day.

-- Children’s bedtime prayers, also help us to pause, rather than just rushing throughout the day without a point of reflection.
+- Children’s bedtime prayers also help us to pause rather than rush throughout the day without a point of reflection.

-Children seek good role models in their parents, teachers and other influential adults.
-For example, children who experience a loving home, will therefore demonstrate love.
-Equally a child who is influenced by supportive teachers, will equally aim to support others.
+Children look for good role models from parents, teachers, and other influential adults.
+For example, children who experience love at home demonstrate love.
+Similarly, a child supported by teachers will seek the support of others.

-In comparison, some children are influenced by negative peer pressures, social media as well as TV and movies that have the most deleterious effects on child behaviour.
+In comparison, some children are influenced by negative peer pressures, and social media, TV, and movies have the most harmful effects on child behavior.

 Dear Lord, as the dark night is here